-Candidates for enrollment must have attained a high school diploma or its equivalent such as GED.
-Students who do not have a certificate of graduation from a school providing secondary education, or a recognized equivalent of that certificate, defined as an ability-to-benefit (ATB) students, must take and pass an independently administered examination from the list of examinations prescribed by the United States Department of Education (USDE), prior to executing an enrollment agreement.
+Prospective students for enrollment must have attained a high school diploma or its equivalent such as Graduation Equivalency Diploma (GED), or its equivalent, or Homeschool completion certification credential that is validated through the state earned, or College transcript indicating the date of high school graduation.

+Students who do not have a high school diploma, GED or its equivalent or Homeschool completion certification credential that is validated through the state earned, or College transcript indicating the date of high school graduation, are defined as an ability-to-benefit (ATB) student, must take CELSA test and pass an independently administered examination from the list of examinations prescribed by the United States Department of Education (DE), and approved by the Bureau for Private Postsecondary Education (BPPE) prior to executing an enrollment agreement.